-Johan boasts a distinguished career as a highly skilled Civil Engineer in Transport Engineering, amassing over 25 years of invaluable experience.
-His professional journey has been marked by active involvement in a multitude of traffic impact studies, ranging from modest developments to monumental precinct analyses, such as those for the Cape Town Stadium during the World Cup Soccer and the Cape Town International Airport.
+Johan is a highly experienced Civil Engineer specialising in Transport Engineering, with over 25 years of expertise in the field.
+He has been involved in numerous transport impact studies, including notable projects such as the Cape Town Stadium during the World Cup Soccer and the Cape Town International Airport.

-In the realm of transport planning and traffic engineering projects, Johan stands as a beacon of expertise.
-His repertoire includes the successful completion of Integrated Transport Plans, Public Transport Network Plans, Development Charge Policies, and Road Safety Strategies.
-These accomplishments have been executed for esteemed public sector clients, including the Department of Transport, the South African National Roads Agency, and various provincial and local municipal road authorities.
+His expertise includes transport planning and traffic engineering, with successful projects such as Integrated Transport Plans, Public Transport Network Plans, Development Charge Policies, and Road Safety Strategies.
+He has worked with public sector clients, including the Department of Transport, SANRAL, and various municipal road authorities.

-Johan's knowledge extends far beyond the borders of South Africa, as he has actively contributed his expertise to transport projects in countries like Tanzania, Zambia, Nigeria, and Botswana.
-His international experience was further enriched during his tenure at Kittelson & Associates, Inc. in Portland, Oregon, USA, where he delved into the intricacies of transport engineering on a global scale.
+Johan has also contributed to international projects in countries such as Tanzania, Zambia, Nigeria, Lesotho and Botswana.
+Additionally, he gained global experience during his time at Kittelson & Associates, Inc. in Portland, Oregon, USA.